10570708/NewsReportAPIService/docs/setup.md

-**The package dependencies shuld be managed automatically, but if not, use NuGet Package Manager to install them.
-The list of required NuGet Packages is: **
+*The package dependencies should be managed automatically, but if not, use NuGet Package Manager to install them.
+The list of required NuGet Packages is:*

 ![NuGet](images/NuGet.jpg)